-Your child's individual plan will detail outcomes for your child's learning, linked to their areas of difficulty, and will include ways that you can support this at home.
-You can ask advice from the class teacher at any time for ideas of ways to support your child's learning generally, as well as specifically for their targets.
-As a school, we regularly hold events for all parents covering aspects of the curriculum and learning (such as reading development or the maths curriculum) that are focused on developing their understanding of how their children learn and how they can support them.
+For children listed on the SEN Register, your child's individual plan will detail outcomes for your child's learning linked to their areas of difficulty and will include ways that you can support this at home.
+For all pupils you can ask advice from the class teacher at any time for ideas of ways to support your child's learning generally, as well as specifically for their targets.

+As a school, we aim to regularly hold events for all parents covering aspects of the curriculum and learning (such as reading development or the maths curriculum) that are focused on developing their understanding of how their children learn and how they can support them.
 Other information resources are shared with parents too (such as information leaflets for the expectations for each year group) and the school subscribe to a number of learning platforms that children can access at home (including Numbots, Times Table Rock Stars and Purple Mash).

-3.6 Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?
+3.6 Does the school offer any help for parents / carers to enable them to support their child's learning, e.g. training or learning events?

-As a school, we try to hold termly events for all parents covering aspects of the curriculum and learning (such as reading development or the maths curriculum) that are focused on developing their understanding of how their children learn and how they can support them.
+As a school, we aim to hold termly events for all parents covering aspects of the curriculum and learning (such as reading development or the maths curriculum) that are focused on developing their understanding of how their children learn and how they can support them.

-In addition to this, we can provide parents with information of local organisations set up to support parents, such as family support workers, parent partnership or local children's centres.
+In addition to this, we can provide parents with information of local organisations set up to support parents, such as family support workers, parent partnership, 'Parenting Special Children,' SENDIASS, or local children's centres.
 When we receive information from the local authority regarding support or training for parents of children with SEND, we pass this information on to the appropriate families.